ThESLOwWoLF/DT-API/README.md

 ## Acknowledgments
 - YouTube tutorials that helped me learn
 - Stack Overflow community
-- AI tools that assisted in problem-solving
+- AI tools that assisted me in debugging but failed

 Feel free to reach out if you have any suggestions!